cdktf/cdktf-provider-snowflake/docs/dataSnowflakeWarehouses.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Runs SHOW PARAMETERS FOR WAREHOUSE for each warehouse returned by SHOW WAREHOUSES.
+(Default: `true`) Runs SHOW PARAMETERS FOR WAREHOUSE for each warehouse returned by SHOW WAREHOUSES.

 The output of describe is saved to the parameters field as a map.
 By default this value is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/data-sources/warehouses#with_parameters DataSnowflakeWarehouses#with_parameters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/data-sources/warehouses#with_parameters DataSnowflakeWarehouses#with_parameters}

 ---